somakolli/SelfAssesmentUniStuttgart/src/Readme.md

 To then Generate the Website chose `File -> Generate Website` which will generate a zip with the chosen location and name.

+To Generate a Website using the command line run `java -jar SelfAssesment-1.0-jar-with-dependencies.jar pathToXml pathToMediaFolder`.
+The website will the be safed as `website.zip` in the folder you ran the command.

+So to Generate a website using the demo-test you can just run `bin/java -jar SelfAssesment-1.0-jar-with-dependencies.jar bin/demo-test/demo-test.xml bin/demo-test/demo-images/`.

 ## Documentation

 You can find a generated JavaDoc and JavaScriptDoc in the `bin` folder.